MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/gradual-rollout.md

 - The 30-day **monitoring** period
   - The 30-day monitoring period begins on the very first day that the driver is throttled and ends roughly 30 days later.
 This monitoring period does not affect your drivers WU status.
 - The **driver throttling** period
+  - Microsoft completes a risk assessment for each eligible driver and assigns a release throttle curve for that driver.
+A driver's risk is assessed against several factors including but not limited to flighting coverage and retail population
+  - There are a few typical driver release throttle curves:
+    - immediately throttled to 100% of the Retail Windows population
+    - throttle through 1% to 100% of the Retail Window population
-  - Throttling ranges from 1% to 100% of the Retail Windows population.
+    - throttle with an initial set of its eligible population that are highly active, and warrant even adoption of each targeting cluster governed by HWID/CHID combination, before progress to 1% to 100% percentage of the Retail Windows population
-  - Automation rules govern the percentage progression.
   - When the throttled percentage is at 100% it is completely live on WU to all systems running **Windows 10 version 1709 and later**.
 Microsoft will continue to **monitor** the release for rest of the 30 day period.

 Note that during this entire process, the status for your shipping label remains as **Gradual Rollout**.
 This is normal, and your driver is available on Windows Update.